huyxdang/excel-data/README.md

 # excel-data
-data extractor for BRD Excel cell values to LLM-friendly format
+data extractor for BRD Excel cell values to LLM-friendly, cost-optimized format (thinking of CSV)